PLC Alarm Tag

 Delay

-For the AB PLC, there is a conversion that must occur between VTScada and the PLC.
-The delay in the PLC is measured in ms, while the standard VTScada delay is in s.
-Therefore, a factor as defined according to the property, PLC Delay Units, is applied to the incoming / outgoing delay.
+There is a conversion that must occur between VTScada and the PLC.
+The delay in the PLC is measured in microseconds, while the standard VTScada delay is in seconds.
+PLC Delay Units applies a factor to the incoming/outgoing delay.

 Disable

-Use the Disable Alarm field to disable or enable this Alarm tag, using a 0 (not disabled) or 1 (disabled).
+Use the Disable Alarm checkbox field to disable or enable this Alarm tag.
+Unchecked = 0 (not disabled) and checked = 1 (disabled).
 This feature is typically used in situations such as when routine maintenance is being performed.
 In such a situation, an alarm can be disabled until the maintenance is complete and communications are reestablished, thus avoiding false alarms.

 PLC Alarm properties Display tab